SaintRyoh/rabbithole/README.md

 gtk-update-icon-cache -f -t /usr/share/icons/BeautyLine
 ```
 Repeat the same [post installation steps](#post-installation) in the automated installation procedure.
+## Configuring Rabbithole
+Rabbithole's configuration file is located in ```~/.config/awesome/settings.lua```
+Here you can add startup programs and daemons to the list under the appropraite tables.
+(Tutorials coming soon)
 ### Contributing

 We are looking for contributors to join the team.
 Right now we have accomplished a lot between two extremely tight-knit engineers, with the same vision, and complimentary programming (with 15 years of pair-programming experience).
 We are looking for others who fit (or can be molded)!